President/CEO: Molly Greenman, The Family Partnership

 Paul is a pediatric hospitalist with Allina Health at Children’s Minnesota in St. Paul.
 Active in the LGBT community, Paul worked with Project 515, and was a strong advocate and spokesperson during the Vote No and marriage equality campaigns.
 He is a graduate of St. Olaf and attended medical school at the University of Minnesota, where he completed his pediatric residency.
 His areas of interest include children with special health care needs, families with unequal access to healthcare and participates in medical mission work.
 Paul lives in Minneapolis with his husband and twin boys.

-Kati Mohammad-Zadeh, JD, PhD, Lawyer and Lecturer, Political Science Department University of Minnesota
+Kati Mohammad-Zadeh, JD, PhD, Lawyer and Senior Lecturer, Political Science Department University of Minnesota

-Kati is a lawyer, political scientist, and lecturer in the Political Science Department of the University of Minnesota.
-Her areas of research and expertise include constitutional law, judicial behavior and democratic theory.
-Kati has been instrumental in expanding the role of the board in promoting The Family Partnership’s public policy efforts to advocate on behalf of the children and families served, and her current current focus is on governance and strategic planning.
-Kati is the Secretary of the Hennepin County Bar Foundation Board.
+Kati is a lawyer, political scientist, and Senior Lecturer in the Political Science Department of the University of Minnesota.
+Her areas of research and expertise include constitutional law, judicial behavior, and democratic theory.
+Kati has been instrumental in expanding the role of the board in promoting The Family Partnership’s public policy efforts to advocate on behalf of the children and families served; her current focus is on governance and strategic planning.
+Kati is also the President of the Hennepin County Bar Foundation, the charitable arm of the 8,000 member Hennepin County Lawyers Association, advocating for equal access to justice.
 She earned her J.D. from the University of Wisconsin Law School, and her Ph.D. from the University of Southern California.

 Clint Morrison, Retired Director, Feltl and Company